Massive neutron stars with holographic multiquark cores: Conclusions and Discussions

 At higher temperature in the order of few trillions Kelvin, the population of multiquarks should become less and the deconfined phase would consist mainly of weakly coupled quarks and gluons.
 Holographic models including the SS model predict the multiquark phase to be thermodynamically prefered than the QGP phase~\cite{bch} for moderate to low temperature at high densities.
 In newly formed NS or exotic quark star if the core temperature could reach over a few trillions Kelvin, it is possible to have this weakly-coupled quarks and gluons in the most inner core follow by multiquark layers resulting in even larger mass of the NS most likely larger than $2 M_{\odot}$.

 For aged NS with lower temperatures however, we expect only the multiquark phase to exist in the core.
 As density decreases with radial distance, the multiquark matter undergoes phase transition into confined baryonic matter or even coexist in mixed phase.
-For all scenarios that we consider, the NS with multiquark core could exist in a wide range of masses $M>2.0 M_{\odot}$ with radii around $11.5-14.3$ km for $n_{s}=0.3, \epsilon_{s}=26-28$ GeV/fm$^{3}$.
+For all scenarios that we consider, the NS with multiquark core could exist in a wide range of masses $M>2.0 M_{\odot}$ with radii around $11.1-14.3$ km for $n_{s}=0.3, \epsilon_{s}=26-28$ GeV/fm$^{3}$ and $11.1-12.1$ km for $n_{s}=0.3, \epsilon_{s}=23.2037$ GeV/fm$^{3}$ for the baryonic matter crust with FYSS EoS.
+The effects of moderate temperatures and proton-baryon fractions on the mass and radius of the NS are presented in Fig.~\ref{pmutfig}, \ref{MRTfig} where proton fractions in the baryonic crust lead to smaller NS at the same mass while the temperature effect is much less.
 There is a considerable number of observations of NS with masses above $2 M_{\odot}$, e.g. Ref.~\cite{Clark:2002db,Romani:2012rh,Romani:2012jf,vanKerkwijk:2010mt,Linares:2018ppq,Bhalerao:2012xe,Cromartie:2019kug,Nice:2005fi,Demorest:2010bx,Freire:2007sg,Quaintrell:2003pn}.
 It seems the massive NSs are abundant and our analyses suggest that they likely contain the multiquark cores.
 In Ref.~\cite{Abbott:2020lqk}, LIGO/Virgo set constraints on equatorial ellipticities of the millisecond pulsars to be less than $10^{-8}$.
 It would be interesting to explore the deformation of the NS containing multiquark core and check consistency with its EoS in the future work.
 However, the MR diagram of millisecond NS is minimally affected by the spin as demonstrated in Ref.~\cite{Miller:2019cac}.

 \begin{widetext}

 \end{widetext}